We Are NCH&C

 Serving a population of nearly 900,000 people, NCH&C delivers a wide range of services, including community dentistry, services for children, young people and families, therapies, community nursing, end of life care and specialist nursing, and many more.
 There's more about our all the services we offer on the Working at NCH&C page of this website.

 We believe that people are better looked after locally and this belief drives us to work hard to bring our expert care to patients in our seven community hospitals, within GP surgeries and in their own homes.

-NCH&C is proud to be the first standalone NHS Community Trust in the UK to achieve an ‘Outstanding’ rating from the Care Quality Commission (CQC).
+NCH&C is incredibly proud that in 2018 it became the first standalone NHS community trust in the UK to achieve an ‘Outstanding’ rating from the Care Quality Commission (CQC).
 Our focus is on continually improving the quality of care we offer to local people and on improving access to that care, helping people to move seamlessly from one service to another.

 To improve the quality of people’s lives, in their homes and community, by providing the best in integrated health and social care.

 Community health and care is a crucially important, if little understood, part of the NHS.
 Working for a community NHS trust is very different to working in an acute setting but it is just as rewarding.